-Intervention in the Programme Development of Regions 2021-2027 under Priority 1: Integrated urban development and Priority 2: Integrated territorial development of the regions for the implementation of infrastructure measures aimed at improving and developing culture, tourism, sustainable urban mobility, digital and safe transport connectivity, measures to improve the quality of the environment such as green infrastructure, measures to foster economic activity investments in technical infrastructure for the development of industrial zones or other infrastructure for the development of economic activities and support for innovation and development of SMEs.
+Intervention in the Regional Development Programme 2021-2027 under Priority 1: Integrated urban development and Priority 2: Integrated territorial development of the regions for the implementation of infrastructure measures aimed at improving and developing culture, tourism, sustainable urban mobility, digital and safe transport connectivity, measures to improve the quality of the environment such as green infrastructure, measures to foster economic activity investments in technical infrastructure for the development of industrial zones or other infrastructure for the development of economic activities and support for innovation and development of SMEs.
 The Interreg VI-A IPA Greece North Macedonia Programme (South-East planning region of North Macedonia) envisages measures focused on supporting entrepreneurship and start-ups, oriented toward cross-border products and services, tourism, knowledge transfer and ICT.

-The Instrument for Pre-Accession assistance (IPA) III[6] provides important assistance to North Macedonia complementing the vast EU funded support in the region.
-In the context of the IPA III funded programme "EU for Prespa"[7] as a tool for strenghtening the joint commitment of the two countries to accelerate the Green Agenda on their territories.
+The Instrument for Pre-Accession assistance (IPA) III7 Instrument provides important assistance to North Macedonia complementing the vast EU funded support in the region.
+In the context of the IPA III funded programme "EU for Prespa"8 programme is seen as an instrument intensifying the joint engagement of the two countries to accelerate the Green Agenda on their territories.
 Despite the fact that the geographical coverage of the programme "EU for Prespa" does not overlap with the programme area, the added value of the Prespa initiative complements the ongoing work in the entire neighbouring region and the created synergies are of a benefit for the whole area.
 The policy domain, where the two programmes complement the most, is the Green Agenda where various pillars of biodiversity are put on central.
 A proper instrument of building the synergies between the two programmes might be the implementation of parallel or successive actions on different, but neighbouring territories, with the aim to improve ecological permeability and extend ecological corridors from east to west, and to support the development of sustainable tourist products.
-Throughout the implementation period the programme bodies will keep in contact with the EU Delegation in Scopje relating initiatives under Programmes EU4Growth, EU for Municipalities and the Regional and Local competitiveness programme, implemented in North Macedonia, which actions remain highly relevant for priorities 1 and 3 of this Programme.